Albania national badminton team

 The Albania national badminton team (Kombëtarja shqiptare e badmintonit) represents Albania in international badminton team competitions.
 The Albania national team is controlled by the Albania Badminton Federation and is under the Badminton Europe confederation.
 Being part of the Balkan region, the Albania team competes in the Balkan Badminton Championships.

+The Albanian junior team competed in the 2016 Balkan U19 Team Championships.
+The team were eliminated in the group stages.
+The junior team have also competed in the Mediterranean Junior Team Championships.

+History

+Badminton began in Albania in the early 2000s.
+The Albanian Badminton Federation was formed in 2005 and became a member of Badminton Europe in 2006.
+Albania started sending its badminton athletes to compete in international tournaments in 2013.